CDCgov/ReportVision/README.md

 + [Return to Table of Contents](#table-of-contents).

-# 2. Notices
+# 2. Infrastructure Architecture

+The following provides a High-Level Architectural Design of the ReportVision Azure Architecture, with OCR powered by Tesseract to enhance efficiency, user experience, and throughput.

+## 3 Notices

-## 2.1 Privacy Standard Notice
+## 3.1 Privacy Standard Notice
 This repository contains only non-sensitive, publicly available data and information.
 All material and community participation is covered by the [Disclaimer](DISCLAIMER.md) and [Code of Conduct](code-of-conduct.md).

 For more information about CDC's privacy policy, please visit [http://www.cdc.gov/other/privacy.html](https://www.cdc.gov/other/privacy.html).

 + [Return to Table of Contents](#table-of-contents).

-## 2.2 Records Management Standard Notice
+## 3.2 Records Management Standard Notice

 This repository is not a source of government records, but is a copy to increase collaboration and collaborative potential.
 All government records will be